MicrosoftDocs/learn/learn-pr/azure-devops/scan-for-vulnerabilities/includes/1-introduction.md

 After completing this module, you'll be able to:

-- Explain which resources are available to scan your code for security vulnerabilities, bugs, and code smells.
+- Explain which resources are available to scan your code for security vulnerabilities, bugs, and code smells
-- Use SonarCloud to scan your code locally and as part of your build pipeline.
+- Use SonarCloud to scan your code locally and as part of your build pipeline
-- Limit your scanning to pull requests only by using conditions.
+- Limit your scanning to pull requests only by using conditions

 ## Prerequisites